Use with systemd

 You can optionally use systemd to manage photoview and start the program at boot.
 It also allows the program to run as its own system user, enhancing the security of the process.

-To get started, follow the Manual Setup Installation guild.
+To get started, follow the Manual Setup Installation guide.
 When you get to the Copy needed files section, replace those steps with the steps listed below.

 Using with systemd